 Damage to spleen.
 The spleen stores extra blood and helps remove old RBCs from the body.
 In some kids with sickle cell anemia, sickled cells get trapped in the spleen, causing it to rapidly enlarge.
 This cuts the number of RBCs that can carry oxygen to the rest of the body.
 In all children with sickle cell disease, the spleen may stop working correctly.
 This can lead to an increased risk for certain infections.

 Infections.
-Because all children with sickle cell have spleen damage, they are at high risk of certain infections that the spleen helps to fight such as pneumonia and meningitis.
+All children with sickle cell have spleen damage.
+So they are at high risk of certain infections that the spleen helps to fight.
+These include pneumonia and meningitis.

 Lung problems.
 Sickled cells can become trapped in the lungs, too.
 This can cause chest pain and shortness of breath (acute chest syndrome).
 Over time, the lungs can be severely damaged, causing other health problems.

 Stroke.
 Sickled cells can block blood vessels leading to the brain or inside the brain, causing stroke.